wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Next up, lets have a look at `-O2/-O3`, here we see that clang still decide to just call `memcpy()` and be done with it while gcc tries to be smart and add an inlined vectorized implementation using the SSE-registers (this is the same vectorization that it uses when just use pure `memcpy()`).
 Unfortunately for GCC it's generated memcpy-replacement is both slower and bulkier than just calling `memcpy()` directly resulting in both slower and bigger code :(

-An interesting observation here is that in the measurements here we see that clang is faster when going through a function pointer than directly calling `memcpy()`.
+An interesting observation here is that in the measurements we see that clang is faster when going through a function pointer than directly calling `memcpy()`.
 I found this quite odd and checked the generated assembly... and that is identical!
 As I wrote earlier, all the usual caveats on micro benchmarking apply :D !

-### Why is clang faster in `-Os` than any of the other configs?

-One really interesting observation here is that clangs implementation in `-Os` is the fastest one, faster than `-O2`/`-O3`.
-Lets dig into why that is!

-> TODO: do it :)

 ### memcpy(), to inline or not to inline, thats the question?

 Calling memcpy or inlining, how do the compiler decide if it should call the system `memcpy()` or generate its own?
 It is not really clear to me and it would be interesting to dig into but I feel that it is out of the scope of this already big post.
 Maybe there will be a follow up some day :)

 ## Manual vectorization with SSE